 The report must be typed and clearly laid out with headings and references.
 About 2000 words is a sufficient length, with diagrams and pictures to help illustrate particular points (excessive length is unnecessary).
 The report should include the professional practicum coversheet and certificate(s) of practical work must be completed and included as appendices to the report.
 These documents are available in the right hand sidebar.

-Reports can be submitted to the ECM Student Office at any time but must be submitted by the last day of your final semester at the latest in order to ensure that you can graduate on time.
+Reports can be submitted via LMS at any time but must be submitted by the last day of your final semester at the latest in order to ensure that you can graduate on time.
 Please keep a copy of your report and certificates as they will not be returned.

 All reports must be submitted with the following: